robertfeldt/BlackBoxOptim.jl/design/set_initial_solution_candidate.md

 ### RandomSearcher
  - Doesn't really make sense for this one.
 Probably do nothing.
 Throwing an exception or warning might be bad for compare_optimizers etc when one really wants to do the same thing for all optimizers.
+ - Let's not use initial candidates for random searcher and just warn that they are not used.

 ### SeparableNESOpt, XNESOpt, DXNESOpt
  - Currently: Has an ini_x parameter to constructor.
 Starts from random point unless specified.
+ - Not clear what it would mean to insert a new solution candidate for these optimizers since they have a "memory" in the sense of remembering which "directions" have been good to take steps in.
+If the incumbent (current "best") solution can jump wildly if given from the outside maybe we would also have to "reset" this "memory".
+Maybe just let the incumbent be inserted from the outside but warn that the effects are unknown?

 ### DiffEvoOpt
  - Currently: Calls population(problem, opts) to create the population.